pollfish/docs/rewarded-surveys.md

 You can see example of custom prompts by other publishers at Pollfish [here](https://www.pollfish.com/blog/2016/05/18/rewarded-surveys-monetize-mobile-apps/)

-> Below you can see an example of a custom prompt created by another publisher on the platform:
+> Below you can see an example of a custom prompt created by a publisher of the platform:

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://i1.wp.com/www.pollfish.com/wp-content/uploads/2016/05/earn.png?resize=768%2C460&ssl=1" width="320" height="auto"/>